-All around the square, in addition to the restaurants, you’ll find art galleries and also the very austere Librairie de la Cour de Cassation, acknowledging the proximity of lawyers’ Bar and the final Court of Appeal.
+All around the square, in addition to the restaurants, you’ll find art galleries and also the very austere Librairie de la Cour de Cassation, acknowledging the proximity of the lawyers’ Bar and the final Court of Appeal.

 This square was the second royal square, dedicated to “Le Dauphin” (crown prince) Louis XIII by his father “the good King Henry IV“.
-The latter, depicted on the equestrian statue on the Pont Neuf, is sometimes considered as the first urban planner of Paris in early 1600′ (same era as Rue Dauphine and the Pont Neuf, first Parisian bridge not to be lined with houses, thus looking over the river).
+The latter, depicted on the equestrian statue on the Pont Neuf, is sometimes considered as the first urban planner of Paris in the early 1600′ (same era as Rue Dauphine and the Pont Neuf, the first Parisian bridge not to be lined with houses, thus looking over the river).